Radical Cost Cutting for Surviving Financially Tough Times

 The bad news is that saving money takes lots of patience and effort.
 The good news is that most people haven’t explored all of their options.

 People who don’t work outside the home generally have more time to use cost-saving ideas than those who are busy to the gills.
 When my husband faced unemployment, I decided to find all I could about gardening.
-I found that organic gardening was not only safer but also much cheaper than using chemicals.
 I got all of my information online.
 Through the years, I have saved a great deal on food.
-I also pick wild berries in the summer that I know are safe.
-Do you have farms nearby where you can pick veggies or berries in the summer?
+Even if you can’t start a garden, perhaps you have farms nearby where you can get inexpensive produce.

 Learn a skill where you have little to lose but time.
 My husband learned how to cut hair.
 My first haircut took 45 minutes and was not perfect but he got faster and better and hair grows back.
 You need very little equipment for that.